Please reach us at our Contact Page if your inquiry is not answered by our FAQ!

 You are able, however, to contact the campaign through our contact page or your county's elections office to withdraw your own signature.
 Compliance is required, per the CA Elections Code, and each signed petition also states this.

-This ballot measure and its financing are in NO way, shape, or form linked to AB 715, AB 1468, or any other controversial bills regarding ethnic studies that elected members of the California State Legislature are considering.
+As of September 2025, this measure and its financing are in NO way, shape, or form linked to AB 715, AB 1468, or any other bills regarding ethnic studies that elected members of the California State Legislature are considering.

 Paid for by: